ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 Although it is not possible to call this function in this manner at the moment since jBallerina does not support semantic subtyping, the changes to narrowing have been introduced in this release to minimize future incompatibility issues.

-- A spec deviation which allowed non-required fields of records/maps and error detail records/maps to be bound using mapping and error binding patterns in variable declarations and destructuring assignment statements has been fixed.
+- Fixed a spec deviation that allowed non-required fields of records/maps and error detail records/maps to be bound using mapping and error binding patterns in variable declarations and destructuring assignment statements.
 Attempting to bind a non-required field will now result in a compilation error.

   ```ballerina
   type Employee record {